 ESP and LTD are two of the most well-known guitar brands on the market.
 The former sells high-end models and the latter produces quality yet affordable guitars.
 Are they the same, or are they two separate companies?

-History of ESP and LTD Guitars
+Quick Overview of ESP Vs LTD Guitars

-ESP extended its standard line towards other US markets to meet the high demand.
+ESP extended its standard line to other US markets to meet the high demand.
 The company introduced the 400 series in 1986.
 Initially offering well-known historical styles, the company later introduced original ESP elements.
 Today’s metal players still favor ESP guitars above all other manufacturers.